huBioinfo/CytoCommunity/README.md

 ![header](support/logo.png)

-# CytoCommunity: a deep graph learning approach for identification of tissue cellular neighborhoods based on cell phenotypes and cell spatial distributions
+# Unsupervised and supervised discovery of tissue cellular neighborhoods from cell phenotypes with CytoCommunity

 ## Contents